Jack Suwinski Player Props: Pirates vs. Mets

-On Saturday, Jack Suwinski (.594 slugging percentage in past 10 games, including three home runs) and the Pittsburgh Pirates play the New York Mets, whose starting pitcher will be Kodai Senga.
-First pitch is at 4:05 PM ET.
+The Pittsburgh Pirates, including Jack Suwinski and his .581 slugging percentage over his past 10 games, battle starter Carlos Carrasco and the New York Mets at PNC Park, Sunday at 1:35 PM ET.

-He collected two extra-base hits in his most recent game (3-for-4 with a double, a home run and two RBI) against the Mets.
+He had a hitless showing in his most recent game (0-for-3) against the Mets.

 Jack Suwinski Game Info & Props vs. the Mets